 Apart from Facebook and Linkedin, consider using Pinterest, Instagram, Youtube and others as part of your web strategy.
 Each of these social media platforms carries their own distinctive characteristic that might be a plus point to your own business.
 Now, if your business is B2B in nature, do you need to engage your customers via social media?
 You don’t need to, honestly.
 Using social media is by no means a fly by night activity because just like blogging, you need to invest time and possibly a lot of money to make your Instagram works for your brand.

 As I have taken into consideration that your business is bootstrap initiative, putting advertising towards the end of the web strategy is also a deliberate agenda.
 As a business entity, advertising should be part and parcel of your business strategy regardless of whether you have a website or not.

 Learn how to use Google Ads Keyword Plan and you might be surprised that the advertising cost in using Google Adwords is way cheaper than building a blog or building a presence in social media.
 Yes, you hear me right.
 The advertising cost that we as bootstrap business owners fear, may just be the best tool that we need for our online business.

-Every features that I list in this article are meant to achieve our goals for the website we built.
+Every feature that I list in this article is meant to achieve our goals for the website we built.
 Therefore, the strategy is to achieve goals, the features like blog, Instagram, email marketing are mere tools to carry out our strategies.
 Remember we are here to explore easy ways to make cash, for ourselves and of course, for our business too.
 Don’t let the bells and whistles overwhelm you when you listen to your website builder’s presentation.

 God bless you!